-They are generally found in shallow, calm water around areas that seagrass and macroalgae.
+They are generally found in shallow, calm water around areas of seagrass and macroalgae.
 They use this to hang from with their tails.

 Seahorses spend a lot of time hunting for foods like copepods, amphipods, and smaller shrimp.
 They also require frequent feedings throughout the day.

-They may eat other foods like Brine shrimp and Mysis shrimp, and other frozen food, but it can take them a while to get used to it.
+They may eat other foods like Brine shrimp and Mysis shrimp, and other frozen foods, but it can take them a while to get used to it.